crystallabs/virtualtime/README.md

 VirtualTime constraints.
 This is done via the usual Iterator approach.

-For example, let's take the same `VirtualTime` as above which matches the last weekend days of every month, and print a list of the next 10:
+For example, let's take the same `VirtualTime` as above which matches the last weekend days of every month, and print a list of the next 10 such dates:

 ```cr
 vt = VirtualTime.new